medrythm/alx-system_engineering-devops/0x17-web_stack_debugging_3/README.md

 ### General

 * All your files will be interpreted on Ubuntu 14.04 LTS.
-* All your files should end with a new line.
+* All your files should end with a new liie.
 * A README.md file at the root of the folder of the project is mandatory.
 * Your Puppet manifests must pass puppet-lint version 2.1.1 without any errors.
 * Your Puppet manifests must run without error.